ladystensberg/bizee-bird-store/README.md

 The user password is being passed via the token on certain pages.
 This needs to be resolved as soon as possible to ensure the security of the user's private information.

 # Future Enhancements
+* Persist shopping cart, even when not logged in.
+Once user logs in, load saved cart and allow user to checkout.
 * Additions of web pages, such as About, Welcome, Contact, etc.
 * User profile feature of requesting additional services such as boarding and grooming appointments.
 * User profile feature of adding additional phone numbers and addresses.